'I'm open for business' – National's Paula Bennett becomes a marriage celebrant

 "I'm ready to put it out there and lock a few more in.
 I would love to officiate more weddings."

-In terms of getting the license, Bennett said she went through the exact same process as everyone else.
+In terms of getting the licence, Bennett said she went through the exact same process as everyone else.

 "I had character references, I had to go through a police check, I had a number of people that had to vouch for me and I read all the information and am able to do the legalities of it too."